degreepath/auditor/tests/snapshots/2018-19/major/music.md

 #### Other Lessons
 For this requirement, you must have enough courses taken other than MUSPF 112 to span at least two terms.

-### Organ
-For this section, you must have the following be true:

-1. given the results of the “Lessons” and “Other Lessons” requirements,
-2. there must be courses in at least six terms

-#### Lessons
-For this requirement, you must take MUSPF 128 enough times to span at least four terms.

-#### Other Lessons
-For this requirement, you must have enough courses taken other than MUSPF 128 to span at least two terms.

 ### Flute
 For this section, you must have the following be true: